emb-riscv/specs-markdown/csrs.md

 ## Main Stack Pointer Limit (`spmlimit`)

-The `msplimit` CSR is an XLEN-bit read-write register that holds the lowest address the main stack can descend.
+The `msplimit` CSR is an xlen-bits read-write register that holds the lowest address the main stack can descend.

 | Bits | Name | Type | Reset | Description |